 Propagation media is less heavily fertilised than other substrates to keep young plants happy and prevent over fertilisation.
-Growing show-winning plants starts right from the offset, as the early propagation of a plant determines its future structure.
-For more info on Propagation Media and how to use the various types, read our buyers guide below.
+Growing show-winning plants starts right from the off, as the early propagation of a plant determines its future structure.
+For more info on Propagation Media and how to use the various types, read our buyer's guide below.

 Propagation media are specially formulated and manufactured for the requirements of young plants.
 There is a range of different options if your looking to propagate your favourite species.
 It seems everyone has their own way of propagating but what it all boils down to is increasing your success rate in terms of amount of time to root and percentages of cuttings that do root.